 Grant check disbursements and reimbursements are processed on a regular basis.
 See our Grant Calendar page for more information.

 What are the team engagement guidelines for grants?

 We encourage teams to check the Team Engagement page often for ways to engage with all of your sponsors on social media, promote them in your marketing materials, and submit surveys to help us secure grants for the following season.
 Regardless of where the grant came from or what type of grant it was, this information will help you establish a good relationship with your sponsors.

 Why does FIRST® in Texas have team engagement guidelines?

 Regardless of where the grant came from or what type of grant it was, this information will help you establish a good relationship with your sponsors.
 It is important to show your sponsors their impact and these best practices will make future funding more possible.

 For the purposes of FIRST® in Texas, the Team Engagement guidelines are based either on the requirements of the relevant funding partner, or on FIRST® in Texas’ strategy to improve service in Texas.
 They are an essential component of improving and expanding FIRST® in Texas’ services.
 With this information, FIRST® in Texas is able to provide funding partners with data about the impact of their grant funding.
 Similarly, the collected data forms the basis of FIRST® in Texas’ funding partner recruitment strategy.
 The more complete and accurate data we collect, the better we can target areas for increased funding, and the more compelling a case we can make to potential funding partners.

-- FIRST® LEGO League & FIRST® LEGO League Jr.: grant funds will be sent as a check directly to the team; it is up to the team to pay their registration fee.
+- FIRST® LEGO League & FIRST® LEGO League Junior: grant funds CANNOT be directly sent to cover the National Registration Fee; it is up to the team to pay the Registration Fee via the Dashboard.

 WHERE CAN I GET MORE DETAILS ABOUT MY EVENT?